 Poverty can impact many aspects of a child's health and well-being.
-Children in poverty have lower academic achievement and higher rates of high-school dropout, accidents, injuries and food insecurity compared with their more affluent peers.
-Additionally, living in poverty as a child can affect health throughout a person's lifespan.
-In this service area, 47.2% of Al/AN children under age six and 16.7% of all children live in households below poverty level.
-Among children 6-17 years of age in this service area, a significantly higher percentage of Al/ANs (49.3%) live in households below poverty level compared with all children (11.5%).
+Children in poverty have lower academic achievement and higher rates of high-school dropout, accidents, injuries and food insecurity compared with their more affluent peers.15 Additionally, living in poverty as a child can affect health throughout a person's lifespan.15 In this service area, 30.9% of Al/AN children under age six live in households below poverty level compared with 11.8% of children in the general population.
+Among children 6-17 years of age in this service area, 14.8% of Al/ANs live in households below poverty level compared with 9.8% of all children.